 “How do we get back to Ill’akese?”

 “Why do you want to go back?
 Nothing there; here seems nice.”

 The plague artery stared at the marshland before him.
 A grin stretched across his face as he stepped out into the soft soil.

 “You could be lord.”

 “Not could, shall.”

-Meanwhile on sun heated rock the young girl awoke to her skin burning on the stones.
-Her form being lifted by Bea’tality.
+Meanwhile, on sun-heated rock, the young girl awoke to her skin burning on the stones.
+Her form is being lifted by Bea’tality.

-“You renounce me as soon as you see a way out, punishment is an infinite years in hell.
-Once served you may be reincarnated to continue your journey to become a deity.
+“You renounce me as soon as you see a way out; punishment is an infinite year in hell.
+Once served, you may be reincarnated to continue your journey to become a deity.
 Fear not, even though you will feel every year down here, it will be a fraction of the time on Hollow.”